 - Licensed Addiction Counselors (LACs): LACs are not typically referred to as therapists, but they may practice alongside therapists.
-A LAC will have, at minimum, a bachelor's degree and one year of training in addiction counseling.
+Typically, LACs have a bachelor's degree and will have a minimum of one year of training in addiction counseling.

-- Licensed Marriage and Family Therapists (LMFTs): LMFTs focus primarily on marriage and family therapy.
-A LMFT will have a master's degree and typicallymust complete an internship before practicing.
+- Licensed Marriage and Family Therapists (LMFTs): LMFTs, who focus primarily on marriage and family therapy, will have a master's degree and typically must complete an internship before practicing.

 Because GoodTherapy.org has high membership standards, our directory is one of the safest places to find a therapist online.
 We require all therapists who list in our directory to have a graduate-level education and to agree to the elements of healthy therapy.
-Therapists who list with us must also have a professional license or reside in a jurisdiction in which it is legal to practice without a license or as an intern under supervision.
+Therapists who list with us pay a membership fee, which helps support our services.
+They must also have a professional license or reside in a jurisdiction in which it is legal to practice without a license or as an intern under supervision.